mautic/user-documentation/docs/contacts/manage_contacts.rst

 Steps in Mautic
 ---------------

-1. Make the email field publicly updatable, this means that a call to the tracking GIF with the variable email will get properly recognized by Mautic.
+1. Make the email field publicly editable, this means that a call to the tracking GIF with the variable email gets properly recognized by Mautic.

 2. Set up a Form, which will be the access point of your Campaign (for example; a new Contact email).
-Make this form as simple as you can, as you will be POST-ing to it from your App.
+Make this Form as simple as you can, as you will be POST-ing to it from your App.
 The typical Form URL you will POST to is ``https://example.com/form/submit?formId=<form_id>``

-You can get the ID from the Mautic URL as you view / edit the form in the Mautic interface (or in the forms tables, last column), and you can get the form fields by looking at the HTML of the 'Manual Copy' of the HTML in the forms editing page.
+You can get the ID from the Mautic URL as you view / edit the Form in the Mautic interface (or in the forms tables, last column), and you can get the Form fields by looking at the HTML of the 'Manual Copy' of the HTML in the forms editing page.

-3. Define in your campaigns the screens you want to use as triggers (for example; 'cart_screen' etc.).
-Mautic is not looking for a real URL in the form 'http://' for page_url, any typical string would do.
+3. Define in your Campaigns the screens you want to use as triggers (for example; 'cart_screen' etc.).
+Mautic isn't looking for a real URL in the Form 'http://' for page_url, any typical string would do.
 Like this: ``https://example.com/mtracking.gif?page_url=cart_screen&email=myemail@example.com``

 In your App
 ***********